Compare Quotes for A New Conservatory Roof

 How much does a replacement conservatory roof cost?

-A new conservatory roof replacement can cost anywhere between £6,300–£22,500, depending on the type of roof you currently have and the material you go for.
+A new conservatory roof replacement can cost anywhere between £2,350–£22,500, depending on the type of roof you currently have and the material you go for.
+Here’s some of the factors that affect the cost of replacing a conservatory roof:

 Want to learn more about the best materials for conservatory roofs?
 We have everything you need to know in our Guide to the Best Conservatory Roof Materials.

-To give you an idea of how much you can expect to pay, we’ve listed the average cost for a replacement conservatory roof with the two most popular materials below:
+To give you a clearer idea of how much you can expect to pay, we’ve listed the average cost for a replacement conservatory roof with the most popular materials below:

 Type of conservatory roofSize of roofAverage UK cost